18 annoying things job candidates do that make hiring managers not like them

 When you go in for a job interview, it’s imperative that you make a stellar first (and lasting) impression.

-Reddit users previously discussed some of these pet peeves in the the thread “Employers of Reddit, what is a prejudice you hold against the people you interview?” by okmann98.
+To help you figure out what you should and shouldn’t do during the job interview, we looked at responses to the question, “Employers of Reddit, what is a prejudice you hold against the people you interview?” which was recently posted on Reddit by okmann98.

-With that in mind, here are 18 important tips on how to avoid ticking hiring managers off:

 Fellow commenter WhizmoAlke agrees and says they had someone actually cry during an interview.
 While it made them feel awkward, they say they were no more inclined to give them the job.